-For double circuit configuration, each structure will support 12 individual conductors, configured in three pairs of twin conductors and two smaller diameter earth wires.
-For single circuit configuration, each structure will support 6 individual conductors, configured as three twin conductors and two smaller diameter earth wires.
+For single circuit configuration, each structure will support six individual conductors, configured as three twin conductors and two smaller diameter earth wires.

 Earth wires

 Overhead earth wires provide protection to the conductors from direct lightning strikes to safely dissipate earth fault currents and are also used as a support for optical fibre cables for communication purposes.